jtigik/jtigik/README.md

 I'm quite analytical, I've a very keen holistic view and great census of self-criticism and collectivity.
 Throughout my career, I'm being more demanding with the quality of the work I develop.
 I work well as a team, I can easily adapt to the rhythm of the group and the routines of each place.
-I'm cordial and I usually help, ask questions or teach new things to anyone who wants or needs it.
+I'm cordial and I usually help, ask questions or teach new things to anyone who wants.

 ## 🚀 Expertise: